Review: Delta Hotels by Marriott Grand Okanagan Resort, Kelowna, British Columbia, Canada

 I arrived to the property by private car.
 Having been a repeat visitor, I parked myself in the self parking immediately off the main entrance.
 Dusk was falling on the property when I arrived.

 After walking over from the parking garage, I checked in at the main lobby.
 Despite it being quiet, the desk was manned and there was no wait to be checked in.
 I was warmly welcomed and thanked for being a Marriott Titanium member and was awarded an additional 1,000 Marriott Bonvoy points as a welcome amenity.
+For Marriott Platinum or Titanium members seeking breakfast, a $10 USD per person voucher is offered for those seeking the breakfast option.
+The breakfast option is takeaway hot / cold items at the Canteen as the property restaurant was closed for breakfast during my latest visits during the pandemic.
 I was also offered a bottle of water from reception, in lieu of water being placed in the room.